madevelopers/digitxt/README.md

 digitxt
 =======

-Converts a number to its text form.
+Translates a number to its text form.

-This is a hobby project written in several languages just to exercise my skills on those languages.